UselessMnemonic/proxygw-minecraft/README.md

     target: minecraft:game
     options:
       message: "Server is starting, please reconnect in a moment."
+      status: "Server is sleeping"
 ```

 Options:

-- `message`: login disconnect text.
-Defaults to `Server is starting, please try again soon.`
+- `message`: optional login disconnect text.
+Defaults to
+  `Server is starting, please try again soon.`
-- `status`: server-list description text when this frontend receives a status ping.
+- `status`: optional server-list description text when this frontend receives a
+  status ping.
 Defaults to `Proxy Gateway`.